alex-kings/brio-project/PROGRESS.md

 Instead, in this version, the first loop is generated from a number of generation attempts.
 Then the second loop is given a number of generation attempts too, to build itself on top of the first loop.

 Very nice thought: No need for mulitple vectors of pieces.
 The same vector of pieces initially made can be used throughout the generation.
 A LoopGenerator is given the set of pieces as well as the range of indices it's allowed to work on!

+_20/01/2023_ **CORE**
+Make SURE that for non-last loops, there are always 2 3con pieces in the set of placeable pieces, and that these pieces ARE ALWAYS placed before starting generating the next loop.

+_21/01/2023_ **CORE**
+Managed to get generations for multi-loops using the technique described above.
+The multiple loops are generated within the SAME VECTOR to avoid separation and re-gluing of vectors of pieces.
+Problems: 1) Often the first loop is generated with impossible conditions for the second loop to terminate (occulted connectors for example).
+Need to take this into consideration.
+For example, reset the previous loop if the generation was not possible for loop n.
+2) For more than 1 loop, the first loop often uses 3con pieces of the same type, making the second loop impossible to complete.